SnowBroScott/emberhold-canonical/docs/parking-lot.md

 ### Onboarding, phase three

 - **The `/first-run/*` copy deserves a second read once it's live.** The kid array is three beats to the adult's five. **Lean is not automatically wrong**, but nobody has watched an actual kid go through it.
+- **Add the install-tutorial screen to the joiner flow too, once it un-darks.** The creator flow has it; the eight non-creator screens don't.
+Same screen, copy re-checked at that point.
+- **The stacked-Pip-voice line on the first setup screen.** The yellow "Ember's still warm — let's finish lighting your hearth" now sits under a header that also speaks ("Who's tending the hold?").
+Two Pip voices stacked.
+Cosmetic, low priority.
 - **`member_admitted` renders as `"Mom · Leo"`.** One case in two switches.
 - **The optimistic `true` will flash.** Cosmetic.
 - **The early-approval seam.** Approving a weekly before its due date produces a successor in the same week.